-In 2017, the National Housing Strategy was announced.
-The National Housing Strategy represents a significant opportunity to support the implementation of the Blueprint.
-The Blueprint provides the foundation for this and future action plans under the bilateral agreement.
+As with the Blueprint, Nunavut 3000 advances the goals outlined in the National Housing Strategy announced in 2017.
+The National Housing Strategy represents a significant opportunity to support Nunavut 3000 implementation and provides a foundation for this and future action plans under the bilateral agreement.